jxxcarlson/elm-cell-grid/README.md

 the temperature of the cell.

-One can create a CellGrid, transform it, and render it both SVG and HTML, as in the figure below (taken from the simulatio in examples/HeatEquation)
+One can create a CellGrid, transform it, and render it both SVG and HTML, as in the figure below (taken from the simulation in examples/HeatEquation)